Coach Tom reminds us of what tempos are used for and how to read them.

 In short, because it puts less strain on your nervous system, your recovery will be faster so you’ll be able to train more.

-The first number of the tempo prescription is always the eccentric portion of the movement.
+The first number of a tempo prescription is always the eccentric portion of the movement.
 The second number is the bottom position, the third number is the concentric portion of the movement, and the fourth is the top position.

 Therefore @3131 means: